Introductory NetLogo Exercises

 to-report nestList [ #f ;(task) : the function to iterate #x0 ;(number) : the initial value #n ;(int) : the number of iterations ] let _xs (list #x0) ;start with one-item list ;build _xs by appending f(x0), f(f(x0)), etc. report _xs ;TODO: bulid list! end

-is the number of times to repeatedly apply f
+and n is the number of times to repeatedly apply f.

 However, NetLogo does not allow you to pass procedures by name.